 What I ended up being when I grew up:

 Pizza and salad.
 They’re both so versatile.
-But, I also love rare cheeseburgers and gyros.
+But, I also love rare cheeseburgers with lots of accouterments and gyros.
 And pierogies.
 And I can’t forget bacon.
 And lamb shanks.
 Oh, never mind, you get the idea.

 Least favorite food:

 Lima beans.
 They’re just gross no matter how you cook them.

 Vanilla, which is perfect since my husband is also a vanilla guy.
 But, I love making chocolate magic for my family and friends.

 Favorite Food Show: